artefactual/atom-docs/user-manual/data-templates/isad-template.rst

 ..
 NOTE::

-   Depending on the "inherit reference code" settings in **Adming > Settings > Global**, this field can display to non-logged in users as "Reference code."
+   Depending on the "inherit reference code" settings in **Admin > Settings > Global**, this field can display to non-logged in users as "Reference code."
    While editing the record, the full reference code including any identifiers :ref:`inherited <inherit-reference-code>` from higher levels will appear below the Identifier field.

 :ref:`Back to the top <isad-template>`